predic8/activemq-nagios-plugin/README.md

 - Returns Unknown if no Queues with the specified PREFIX were found.
 - Returns Critical if one of the Queues with a matching prefix contains more messages since the last check.
-- This mode saves it's state in a file called activemq-nagios-plugin-cache.json in the same folder as the script
+- This mode saves it's state in the file ``$HOME/.cache/activemq-nagios-plugin/dlq-cache.json``
-- Important (this might lead to confusion): When the plugin yields a message for a specific queue (e.g. ``'No additional messages in ActiveMQ.DLQ.Test'=0``) the `=0` means that there are 0 additional messages since the last check, it does NOT mean that there are 0 messages in the queue.
-(Use queuesize if you want to check this.)
+- Note (this might lead to confusion): When the plugin yields a message for a specific queue (e.g. ``'No additional messages in ActiveMQ.DLQ.Test'=0``) the `=0` means that there are `0` additional messages since the last check, it does NOT mean that there are `0` messages in the queue.
+(Use `queuesize` if you want to check this.)

 ## Examples.
 Check